Surrey - a good place to live

 such as St George's Hill were repossessed by the banks.

-Surrey and property prices have tumbled.
+Surrey and property prices tumbled.
 A lot of

-the recent boom was fuelled by high-earning employees
+the 2006/7 boom was fuelled by high-earning employees

 in the financial industry and the shake-out in the

-City has had negative effect on Surrey's house prices.
+City had a negative effect on Surrey's house prices.